linkarzu/linkarzu.github.io/_posts/neovim/2024-07-21-neovim-nav-basics.md

 ### Search find

-This is useful if you open a file with Vim, and need to search for a specific word
+This is useful if you open a file with neovim, and need to search for a specific word

 - For all the following options: